 In addition to the lack of hard cash, Osborne has also rowed back from either giving LEPs control over infrastructure spending, or job and business support schemes, or even reviewing LEPs’ boundaries and governance structures.

-Of course officially the government is keen to give the impression that it is responding to Heseltine positively and that a decentralisation is taking place.
-So while the government announced they are ‘accepting in full or in part 81 of Lord Heseltine’s 89 recommendations’, the reality is much less encouraging as a detailed examination of Annex A of the Treasury’s response to Heseltine indicates.
+Officially the government keeps up the rhetoric that it is responding to Heseltine positively and that a significant decentralisation is taking place.
+I doubt it very much.
+While the government announced they are ‘accepting in full or in part 81 of Lord Heseltine’s 89 recommendations’, the reality is much less encouraging as a detailed examination of Annex A of the Treasury’s response to Heseltine indicates.

-Yet this argument over a lack of democratic accountability shouldn’t be used to forestall broader devolution.
-England remains the most centralised state in Western Europe, and will do even after City Deals are enacted.
+Yet this argument over a lack of democratic accountability shouldn’t be used to forestall broader devolution, especially to English cities, Birmingham and the Black Country included.
+England remains the most centralised state in Western Europe, and will be so even after City Deals are enacted.

-Look north, though, and some interesting developments are emerging, as Ed Cox at IPPR North notes (see here).
+Look north, though, and some interesting developments are emerging.
 In Greater Manchester, Greater Leeds and the North East, new ‘combined authorities’ are being built of cooperating councils which have the legal footing to receive large amounts of public cash and which have some public accountability.

 It’s these cooperating councils which offer the potential for channelling public money down to the local level without it just going via LEPs.
-That’s something councils here in various parts of the country could usefully look at – and in so doing overcome some of the fragmentation that we see with our LEPs in some places.
+That’s something local councils here could usefully look at.